Guernsey, Channel Islands

 Personal deductions

 Mortgage interest is deductible subject to a limit of GBP 400,000 on an individual’s principal private residence in Guernsey.
 There is a set cap on interest relief on a Guernsey principal private residence for individuals, which is GBP 3,500 (transferable between married couples or couples in civil partnership).
-The limit on relief will be reduced gradually every year until 2025, which will be the first year without tax relief.
-Furthermore, mortgage interest relief will be subject to withdrawal of GBP 1 for each GBP 5 of income above GBP 90,000.
+The limit on relief will be reduced gradually every year until 2027, which will be the first year without tax relief.

-Pension contributions to Guernsey-approved schemes are also deductible up to GBP 35,000 and are subject to withdrawal in the same manner as mortgage interest for contributions above GBP 1,000.
+Pension contributions to Guernsey-approved schemes are also deductible up to GBP 35,000 for contributions above GBP 2,500.

 Personal allowances